 Is it worth getting an attorney for a car accident?

-Hiring an attorney is your best chance at increasing the amount of compensation you receive after a car accident.
+Hiring an attorney may be your best chance at increasing the amount of compensation you receive after a car accident.
 Insurance companies typically offer small payouts compared to the full extent of the actual damages and pressure victims into accepting these payouts.

 How long can you make a claim after an auto accident?